OCA/partner-contact/partner_contact_nutrition_exclusion/README.rst

 ===================================

-This module adds the list of product that a partner contact want to exclude from his diet.
+This module adds the list of product that a partner contact want to exclude from their diet.
 Exclusions should be created as stockable products.

 Usage
 =====

 * Go to Contacts
 * Create or select a contact
-* Go to the Nutrition tab to select his exclusions
+* Go to the Nutrition tab to select their exclusions

 Known issues / Roadmap